xeeeleee/crafting-interactions-project-template/README.md

 ## Running the project locally

-### Developing your website locally
-1. Install your project's dependencies.

-2. Start your server with `npm start`.
+> Running a project locally means starting a server on your computer and _serving_ the website to yourself so you can see what you're doing during development.

+### Installing project dependencies and starting the server
+**1. Install your project's dependencies.** I'll talk more about dependencies in a bit but for now know that this project depends on some 3rd party libraries to work and we need to install them into your project.
+Run `npm install` from the **Terminal** and everything should install fine.

+When the installation is complete you'll have two new folders in your project: `/node_modules` and `public/bower_components`.

+**2. Starting the server and previewing your site locally** Run `npm start` from the **Terminal**.
 Test it by visiting [http://localhost:3000](http://localhost:3000).

 ### Connecting your app to heroku
 1. Create an account at [heroku.com](https://www.heroku.com/)